lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

     Note the relatively small timestep of :math:`0.0005\,\text{ps}` used.
-Reactive force field usually requires a smaller timestep than classical one.
+A reactive force field usually requires a smaller timestep than a classical one.
     When running *input.lammps* with LAMMPS, you can see that the temperature deviates from the target temperature of :math:`300\,\text{K}` at the start of the equilibration, but that